tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

   </tr>
 </table>

+&ast; We initially measured a ~7% increase in latency for [basic_ops_benchmark](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/kernels/basic_ops_benchmark_test.cc;l=65;drc=51caa2b03f2975be51ab3f03999f35046b34f4af) .
+This benchmark runs a series of scalar multiplications and devisions and primarily measures kernel overhead.
+However, we determined that declaring `OpKernelContext` and `OpKernelConstruction` final gets read of this regression. `final` helps because a call made by a kernel is the tip of the iceberg - the called functions then make multiple calls to other functions in the same class.
+For example, [OpKernelContext::forward_input_or_allocate_output](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/framework/op_kernel.h;l=1647;drc=b64dfc0c63defad2704f224dff2aa3cf97469f91) implementation calls >10 other functions in `OpKernelContext`.

-\* Increase will happen when we have intermediate subclass of `OpKernel`.
+&ast;&ast; Increase will happen when we have intermediate subclass of `OpKernel`.
 For example, [AveragePoolingOp](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/kernels/avgpooling_op.cc;l=56?q=%22:%20public%20UnaryOp%22) extends `UnaryOp` and `UnaryOp` extends `OpKernel`.
 In this case, `UnaryOp` is the *intermediate subclass*.
 Now that a kernel can inherit either from `OpKernel` or `OpKernelBase`, we would need two implementations: `UnaryOp` and `UnaryOpBase` respectively.
 Kernels that support Kernel Fallback and inherit `UnaryOp` now will instead switch to inherit `UnaryOpBase`.
 Addition of `UnaryOpBase` increases binary size.

 ### Selected approach

-Currently we are thinking of proceeding with the inheritance approach.
+Currently we are thinking of proceeding with the inheritance approach as it doesn't seem to cause a significant performance regression based on our benchmarks.

-Inheritance seems to add negligible overhead to kernels for most benchmarks that we ran.
-However, it does introduce a ~7% median, ~19% mean penalty for [basic_ops_benchmark](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/kernels/basic_ops_benchmark_test.cc?q=basic_ops_benchmark&ss=tensorflow%2Ftensorflow) which runs a series of scalar multiplications and is used to measure kernel overhead.

 Therefore, we expect that using inheritance would not add a noticeable overhead in most real world models.
 At the same time, inheritance can simplify code structure and debugging.